W4118/W4118.github.io/workflow.md

 ## Bufferline Display:

 [Airline](https://github.com/vim-airline/vim-airline) is a package to display status information such as git branch and what buffer you are currently viewing.
-Add this plugin to your vimrc.
+Add this plugin to your `~/.vimrc`.

 ```
 " Define plugins to install